 What to expect from your visit to Ham House and Garden

-The gardens, house, shop and visitor toilets are open at Ham House and Garden.
-Our summer menu is available from Orangery Cafe.
+The opening times at Ham change seasonally.
 In this article you’ll find everything you need to know and what to expect from your visit.
+Please check the opening times on our homepage ahead of your visit.

 Do I need to pre-book?